JermYeWorm/Connector-PCB/README.md

 # Connector PCB
 Simple modular wire harnessing system for the Qubo's submarine hull using a centralized connector PCB designed for current bandwith compatibility.
 Increased submarine electrical system bootup from under 35% success rate to over 98%.
 <br><br>
 Designed using KiCad 6.0.
-Built for Robotics @ Maryland.
+Built for Robotics @ Maryland in 2023.
 <br><br>

 ## System Integration